huynhthaihoa/huynhthaihoa/README.md

 - **Linkedin:** [huynhthaihoa](https://www.linkedin.com/in/huynhthaihoa/)
 <!-- - **Affiliation:** Soongsil University / DeltaX -->

-I am a dedicated software research engineer who takes pleasure in delving into the capabilities of Computer Vision and Artificial Intelligence to address everyday challenges.
+I am a software research engineer who enjoys exploring Computer Vision and Artificial Intelligence to solve everyday challenges.
 My goal is to contribute to a better world, particularly in **robotics**, **transportation**, and **healthcare**, for the well-being of my loved ones.
 Throughout this lifelong and challenging journey, I eagerly anticipate collaborating with cross-functional teams and exploring emerging technologies.

 ---